 Stuart is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 16,462 people and 17 constituent neighborhoods, Stuart is the 150th largest community in Florida.

-Unlike some cities, Stuart isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Stuart are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Stuart is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Stuart is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Stuart who work in sales jobs (13.32%), office and administrative support (11.12%), and management occupations (8.88%).

 Also of interest is that Stuart has more people living here who work in computers and math than 95% of the places in the US.